pellcorp/creality-wiki/docs/updating.md

 You can update Grumpyscreen from the Settings menu.

-Click the Update Grumpyscreen icon
+Click the Update Grumpy icon

 ![image](assets/images/update_guppyscreen.jpg)